zhangjunhd/reading-notes/design/DesigningTheSearchExperience.md

 Figure 2.19 eBay allows users to save searches and, by checking a box, to be notified by email when new items are added.

+### Summary
+Information seeking is, as we described it at the beginning of the chapter, the journey between the surfacing of an information need and its fulfillment.
+But it is also an iterative, dynamic activity in which what we find changes what we seek; it is a long-term process spread across distinct stages, each with unique tasks and corresponding emotions.
+Information foraging keeps the journey moving in the right direction; sensemaking helps us understand what we find along the way.

 ## 3.Context
 ### A Framework for Context
 Context can also be defined in terms of its constituent parts.
 Myrhaug and Goker (2003), for instance, propose a framework of five key components: